View Document Text

 the best execution of trades for client accounts.

-• The Adviser does not participate in any Charles Schwab & Company
+• The Advisor does not participate in any Charles Schwab & Company

 additional services rebate or fee sharing programs which would entitle the